SkTim/bdfa-torch/README.md

 (https://arxiv.org/abs/1702.07097)

 This code and readme is copied and modified based on https://github.com/anokland/dfa-torch (Direct Feedback Alignment using Torch)
 Supported datasets are {Cifar10, MNIST}

-## Data
-You can get the needed data using @soumith's repo: https://github.com/soumith/cifar.torch.git

 ## Dependencies
 * Torch (http://torch.ch)